Lundalogik/lca-web-programming-assignments/Assignment 1 - Answers/README.md

 ## Step 1 - Configure component toolbar

-### Step 1.1 Configure component toolbar (Create elements and bindings)
+### Step 1.1 - Configure component toolbar (Create elements and bindings)
-* Add title text for tooolbar
+* Add title text for toolbar
 * Add search field for city and country
   * Make sure that the search fields have observable values linked to them.
 * Add search button